Rick's Free Auto Repair Advice

 sidewall tire pressure

 The tire pressure label may list different pressures for the front and rear tires.
-That’s because the front is usually heavier than the rear due to the placement of the engine and transmission.
+The front is usually heavier than the rear due to the placement of the engine and transmission.

 tire pressure label

-If the tire’s contact patch (the amount of tread in contact with the road) measures 6-in. wide by 4-in. length, it will have 24-sq/inches of tread touching the pavement.
+If the tire’s contact patch (the amount of tread in contact with the road) measures 6-in. wide by 4-in. long, it will have 24-sq/inches of tread touching the pavement.

-Divide 762-lbs. by 24-sq/inches and you get 31.75=psi.
-That’s the car makers starting point.
-Then they test drive the vehicle with the tires set at that pressure to see how it handles during braking and turns.
-They’ll tweak the air pressure to arrive at the best handling while achieving maximum tire tread life.
+Divide 762-lbs. by 24-sq/inches, and you get 31.75=psi.
+That’s the car makers’ starting point.
+Then, they test drive the vehicle with the tires set at that pressure to see how it handles during braking and turns.
+They’ll tweak the air pressure for the best handling while achieving maximum tire tread life.
 In other words, it’s a compromise.

 mechanical versus digital tire pressure gauge